-Life or useful life (of property) means the depreciable life as provided by section 167 or 168 of the IRC.
+Life or useful life (of property) means the depreciable life as provided by IRC section 167 or 168.

 Other basis means the adjusted basis for determining gain or loss used as the basis for depreciation under IRC section 167(g).